formlio/forml/README.md

 Despite *DAG* (directed acyclic graph) being at the heart of ForML operations, it stands out amongst the many other task dependency processing systems due to:

-a.
-Its specialization on machine learning problems that's wired right into the flow topology.
+1. Its specialization on machine learning problems that's wired right into the flow topology.
-b.
-Concept of high-level operator composition which helps wrapping complex ML techniques into simple reusable units.
+2. Concept of high-level operator composition which helps wrapping complex ML techniques into simple reusable units.
-c.
-Abstraction of runtime dependencies allowing to run the same project using different technologies.
+3. Abstraction of runtime dependencies allowing to run the same project using different technologies.

 History